-Prior to attending GEOInt, we sat down with Brigham to see what he was looking forward to this year and included his comments in our GEOInt Preshow Blog.
+Prior to attending GEOINT, we sat down with Brigham to see what he was looking forward to this year and included his comments in our GEOINT Preshow Preview.
 In this blog, we’re circling back with Brigham to hear his key takeaways from attending.

 Robert Sharp discussed NGA’s mission priorities.
 They’re working hard to move NGA to the forward edge of technology innovation—from hardware and software to data and tradecraft.